 In this article, I will be talking about the common problems that Chihuahua’s suffer from.
 This information will help expand your knowledge about this breed and keep your Chihuahua happy and healthy for the long term.

-First of all, if you are only at the stage of thinking about getting a Chihuahua then I advise you to buy from a reputable breeder if possible, and one who has their dogs thoroughly health checked by a veterinarian prior to breeding.
+First of all, if you are only at the stage of thinking about getting a Chihuahua then I advise you to get from a reputable breeder if possible, and one who has their dogs thoroughly health checked by a veterinarian prior to breeding.

 Responsible breeders do all they can to ensure their puppies are strong and healthy, and although sometimes some problems are detected after breeding, they will not deliberately breed weak animals or those that could pass on genetic defects to their offspring.